-But going beyond the Dadasaheb Phalke awardee’s off-beat work in Ray’s films or those of another contemporary master Mrinal Sen, the actor has a formidable oeuvre as the leading man in mainstream cinema.
+But going beyond the Dadasaheb Phalke awardee’s off-beat work in Ray’s films or those of another contemporary master Mrinal Sen, the actor had a formidable oeuvre as the leading man in mainstream cinema.
 From romantic hero to villain, comic roles to that of the rebel - he did the whole works.
-And that with the elan and trademark intellectual brilliance that set Chatterjee apart from his peers - beyond acting (on screen and stage), he is well known as a poet, writer, and elocutionist, and even founded and edited a literary magazine Ekhon for many years.
+And that with the elan and trademark intellectual brilliance that set Chatterjee apart from his peers - beyond acting (on screen and stage), he was a well known as a poet, writer, and elocutionist, and even founded and edited a literary magazine Ekhon for many years.

 Now is as good a time to pay homage to Chatterjee’s performances in mainstream films, which did much to showcase his indisputable skills as an actor to the masses.
 While his work with Ray won over the world, it’s these films that won him that forever place in the hearts of the Bengali audience and made him what they used to call a “matinee idol”, and we call “superstar”.

 We look back at five of his most memorable performances in mainstream cinema on the legendary actor's birth anniversary:

 One of the earliest films to pit Soumitra Chatterjee and Uttam Kumar together, Jhinder Bondi saw the former playing the bad guy in this adaptation of The Prisoner of Zenda - the latest was Salman Khan’s Prem Ratan Dhan Payo.
 Chatterjee was natural as the conniving, evil Mayurvahan, lusting after the kingdom and the princess alike.